micuat/hydra-book/README.md

 License
 --------

-As described in [LICENSE](https://github.com/micuat/hydra-book/blob/master/LICENSE), this repository is under public domain, meaning that all the contents including code snippets can be used freely without any restrictions.
+The code snippets are under public domain, meaning that all the code snippets can be used freely without any restrictions.
 Nevertheless, I appreciate it if you cite this book or simply let [me](https://naotohieda.com) know when you write about any ideas developed from this book!
+The explanations and essays are licensed under [CC Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).